EnzoHideki/algo/README.md

 ```

 ## check.py
 Script to run tests in a single file.
-It uses python 2.

 How to use: